Erkki Oja

 Erkki Oja (born 22 March 1948) is a Finnish computer scientist and Aalto Distinguished Professor in the Department of Information and Computer Science at Aalto University School of Science.
 He is recognized for developing Oja's rule, which is a model of how neurons in the brain or in artificial neural networks learn over time.

-Education and career
+Early life and education

 Oja was born in Helsinki and studied at Helsinki University of Technology, where he received his diploma engineer in 1972, licentiate in technology in 1975 and Doctor of Technology in 1977.

+Career

-He was a research associate at the Center for Cognitive Science at Brown University between 1977 and 1978 and a research fellow at the Academy of Finland from 1976 to 1981.
+Oja was a research associate at the Center for Cognitive Science at Brown University between 1977 and 1978 and a research fellow at the Academy of Finland from 1976 to 1981.
 Since 1981, he took up a professorship in applied mathematics at Kuopio University (now University of Eastern Finland).
 He was a visiting research scholar at Tokyo Institute of Technology from 1983 to 1984.
 From 1987 to 1993, he was a professor in computer science at the Lappeenranta University of Technology.
 He moved back to the Helsinki University of Technology (now Aalto University) from 1993 as a professor in computer science.
 He retired in 2015.